softworkz/emby-wiki/Core-Item-Types.md

 This is an audio file.

 ### Video
-This is a video file.
+This is a generic video file.

 ### Folder
 This is a generic folder.